 First, if you want to know all there is to the thickness of the hair as well as gain more knowledge about hair extensions, please see our detailed guide about buying hair extensions.
 It goes into great detail and includes information about textures, colors, attachment types, and more.

-If you simply want to increase the overall length of your hairstyle, then thinner (and lighter) hair extensions will do the job.
+If you want to increase the overall length of your hairstyle, then thinner (and lighter) hair extensions will do the job.
 Light hair extensions weigh less than 100 grams.

 This is usually the cheapest option and might not give you the results one was hoping for.
 That is unless your hair is extremely fine.
 Only a tiny percentage of women have fine hair.
 If you are unsure, go with the next option.